kris-cat/Unciv-Beyond-the-Veil/README.md

 # Unciv-Beyond-the-Veil
-Warfare focused ruleset themed about the supernatural, cryptids and conspiracies.
+Warfare focused ruleset inspired by fiction about supernatural, cryptids and conspiracies.